 Simply lovely paintings, aren't they?

-P.S.: @Bogdan B.: thanks for reminding me that his blog and me we still have some fans out there!
+P.S.: @Bogdan B.: thanks for reminding me that this blog and me we still have some fans out there!

 Pin It